Making Biology for Everyone

 What if biology innovation started locally in libraries, community gardens, parking lots?
 Through conversation at home, solutions can emerge that address global needs.
 We can spark a cultural shift that changes how people feel about biology.

-As a Biosecurity and Innovation Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University, I am leading a research project studying how decentralized bioengineering spaces can advance social and environmental justice.
+As a Biosecurity and Innovation Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University, I led a research project studying how decentralized bioengineering spaces can advance social and environmental justice: Biology for Everyone (BIO4E): https://bio4e.stanford.edu/.

 Community Biology